genestack/user-tutorials/user-guide/source/guide/pipelines.rst

    recognized by by the restriction enzyme and used to digest genomic DNA in the process of library preparation.
 By default, the application uses the *C-CGG* sequence which is recognised in MspI restriction. (default: "C-CGG")
-2. **Number of mismatches** option lets you set the maximum number of allowed mismatches per read.
+2. The **Number of mismatches** option lets you set the maximum number of allowed mismatches per read.
 Decreasing this number you can reduce application runtime and percentage of mapped reads. (default: 5)
 3. **Rule for multiple mappings** option.
 The application can "only reports